How much does it really cost to go to university in the UK?

 When faced with the costs, a lot of students ask themselves if university is worth the expense.

-There’s no easy answer because university is an individual experience for everyone, so while some students on certain courses might feel that university is worth the expense, others might not.
+There’s no easy answer, as university is an individual experience for everyone.
+So, while some students on certain courses might feel that university is worth the expense, others might not.

-The up-front maintenance costs can be a lot, but as a student with a degree, there’s every chance that you will be in a high-earning profession in the future.
+The upfront maintenance costs can be a lot, but as a student with a degree, there’s a decent chance you will be in a high-earning profession.

-Studies by the Office for National Statistics (ONS) show that working age graduates earn £10,000 more per year than non-graduates, with this ‘graduate premium’ only increasing as you pursue further education.
+Studies by the Office for National Statistics (ONS) show working-age graduates earn £11,500 more per year than non-graduates, with this ‘graduate premium’ only increasing as you pursue further education.

 Tips for saving money as a student

-• Budget: Lots of students don’t budget properly, meaning that they can be left a little short on cash when they most need it
+- Budget: Many students don’t budget properly, meaning they can be left a little short on cash when they most need it.

-• Speak to your parents: It’s not unusual for parents to help students out while they study.
-If your parents are able to, you could speak to them about what options there are for supporting you at university
+- Speak to your parents: It’s not unusual for parents to help students while studying.
+If your parents can, you could speak to them about the options for supporting you at university.

-• Speak to a financial adviser: A financial adviser can help you plan for your financial future.
-Speak to an adviser to see how you can manage your finances while at university
+- Speak to a financial adviser: A financial adviser can help you plan for your financial future.
+Speak to an adviser to see how you can manage your finances at university.

 The true cost of university can be expensive.
 But knowing what money you need to pay back, when you’ll need to do it and how to prioritise your money can make a big difference.